 IKEA is a good example.
 The store flow is designed to move customers through each department, along a kind of "yellow brick road."
 Whether or not you intended to visit the lighting section, for example, you will end up there by following the pre-determined path through the store.

 IKEA products are assembled and displayed in ingenious ways, helping customers imagine the items in their own homes.
 The store itself is decorated in the iconic IKEA style, further reinforcing the brand experience as shoppers move through the space.

 Increasingly, store owners recognize the immense value and profitability of good space planning.
 In order to maximize profits and truly stand out among competitors, retailers are turning to talented space planners who can take their store design and product displays to the next level.

-Explore the Interior Design diploma from Herzing College Montreal.
+Explore the interior design diploma from Herzing College.
 Click below to browse a detailed course list, request free information, or chat live with a friendly advisor.
 We're here to help!